-Motivated by the above considerations, this paper studies a multi-IRS-assisted MA system comprising multiple IRSs, a multi-MA BS, and several designated target areas, as illustrated in Fig. \ref{Fig:system_model}.
-With the direct BS-to-area links blocked by obstacles, IRSs are deployed on building facades or aerial platforms to establish alternative communication paths.
-We aim to maximize the worst-case SNR across all the target areas by jointly optimizing the active and passive beamforming along with the MA positioning, subject to constraints on the power-normalized transmit beamforming direction, the finite moving region of each MA, the minimum inter-MA distance, and the modulus of the IRS reflection coefficients.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item To strike a balance between performance and cost, we propose three coverage-enhancement schemes: the area-adaptive MA-IRS scheme, the area-adaptive MA-staIRS scheme, and the shared MA-staIRS scheme, where staIRS refers to static IRSs with reflection coefficients configured only once during installation.
-These schemes offer progressively reduced adaptability and implementation cost, ranging from fully adaptive MA positioning and IRS configurations, to MA-only adaptation with static IRSs, and finally to shared MA positioning with static IRSs applied across all target areas.
-Corresponding to these schemes, we formulate three worst-case SNR maximization problems, denoted as (P1), (P2), and (P3), respectively, which, however, involve highly coupled variables and implicit objective functions, making them difficult to solve optimally. \item To tackle these problems, we propose a general algorithmic framework that efficiently obtains a suboptimal solution to each, with the solution procedures for (P1) presented as a representative example.
-Specifically, we first obtain the optimal transmit beamforming solution in terms of the MA position and IRS reflection-coefficient variables, and derive an explicit expression for the expected SNR at an arbitrary location within the target areas under Rician fading channels.
-To address the computational intractability introduced by the continuous spatial domain, we employ uniform sampling to discretize each target area, yielding a tractable inner approximation of (P1).
-Finally, an alternating optimization (AO) algorithm is developed to iteratively update the MA positions and IRS reflection coefficients until convergence to a suboptimal solution. \item Simulation results show that the proposed MA-based schemes achieve substantial performance gains over their FPA-based counterparts, with the area-adaptive MA-IRS scheme consistently delivering the highest worst-case SNR performance.
-Furthermore, systems with static IRSs and a limited number of MAs may lag behind FPA systems with adaptive IRSs, but a modest increase in the number of antennas in both systems can reverse this trend, while the number of antennas remains far smaller than that of IRS elements.
-Additionally, under a fixed total cost with a linear cost structure, a principled resource allocation guideline is established, indicating that the optimal MA-to-IRS-element ratio for maximizing the worst-case SNR scales inversely with their unit cost ratio, thereby providing practical insights for the cost-limited design of IRS-assisted MA systems. \end{itemize}
+\begin{itemize} \item To balance performance and cost, we propose three coverage-enhancement schemes: the area-adaptive MA-IRS, the area-adaptive MA-staIRS, and the shared MA-staIRS, where staIRS denotes static IRSs with phase shifts configured once during installation.
+These schemes offer progressively reduced adaptability and cost, from fully adaptive MA positioning with IRS configuration, to MA-only adaptation with static IRSs, and finally to shared MA positioning with static IRSs for all target areas.
+The corresponding worst-case SNR maximization problems, denoted (P1)-(P3), involve highly coupled variables and implicit objectives, making them challenging to solve optimally. \item To tackle these problems, we develop a general algorithmic framework, illustrated with (P1) as an example.
+We first obtain the optimal transmit beamforming for given MA positions and IRS phase shifts, and derive an explicit expression for the expected SNR at any target location.
+The continuous spatial domain is then discretized via uniform sampling to produce a tractable approximation of (P1).
+Finally, an alternating optimization (AO) algorithm iteratively updates the MA positions and IRS phase shifts until convergence to a suboptimal solution. \item Simulation results show that the proposed MA-based designs deliver significant performance gains over their FPA-based counterparts, with the area-adaptive MA-IRS scheme consistently achieving the highest worst-case SNR.
+Furthermore, systems employing static IRSs with a limited number of MAs may underperform FPA systems with adaptive IRSs, but a modest antenna increase can reverse this while keeping antenna numbers far below IRS elements.
+Additionally, under a fixed total cost with a linear cost model, the optimal MA-to-IRS-element ratio for maximizing worst-case SNR scales inversely with their unit cost ratio, offering practical guidance for the cost-limited design of IRS-aided MA systems. \end{itemize}

 The subsequent sections of this paper are organized as follows.
 Section \ref{Sec_model_formu} elaborates on the system model and formulates the optimization problems for a multi-IRS-assisted MA system under three different coverage schemes.
 Section \ref{Sec_Prob_solution} presents a general algorithmic framework to address these problems.
 Numerical results are provided in Section \ref{Sec_simulation} to validate the performance of the proposed schemes.
 Finally, Section \ref{Sec_conclusion} concludes the paper.